High-resolution momentum distributions from low-resolution wave functions: Results

 Figure~\ref{fig:proton_momentum_distributions_log} shows SRG proton momentum distributions of $^4$He, $^{12}$C, $^{16}$O, and $^{40}$Ca from Eq.~\eqref{eq:momentum_distribution} using AV18 with $\lambda = 1.5\,\fmi$ compared to VMC and CVMC results.
 The figure label AV18(1.5) refers to the AV18 potential with $\lambda = 1.5\,\fmi$ for all SRG calculations shown in this section.
 VMC with AV18 and UX is used to calculate \helium\ and \carbon, and CVMC with AV18 and UIX is used for \oxygen\ and \calcium.
 See the supplemental material for comparisons of SRG to VMC (or CVMC) with AV18 only.
 The orange dotted lines correspond to a single Slater determinant of Woods-Saxon s.p.~states adjusted to either VMC results with AV18 and UX, or CVMC with AV18 and UIX.
 Including operator evolution reduces the independent particle model (IPM) description by negative $\delta U$ and $\delta U^\dagger$ linear contributions as seen in the linear y-scale $q^2 n(q)$ figure~\ref{fig:proton_momentum_distributions_linear}.
 The high momentum tail arises from the $\delta U \delta U^\dagger$ two-body term dependent on the NN interaction.
 The tail agrees nicely with the VMC and CVMC calculations regardless of nuclei because each calculation uses the same two-nucleon interaction AV18, which is the dominant contribution at high momentum.

 Figure~\ref{fig:o16_proton_momentum_distribution_contributions} shows the contributions to the \oxygen\ SRG proton momentum distribution.
 The black solid line shows the total momentum distribution, the blue dotted shows the contribution from the unevolved operator (i.e., IPM), the green dashed line shows the absolute value of the $\delta U$ and $\delta U^\dagger$ terms, and the red dash-dotted line shows the $\delta U \delta U^\dagger$ term.
 The $\delta U + \delta U^\dagger$ contribution is negative up to about $1.4\,\fmi$ reducing (``quenching'') the distribution from the IPM.
 The IPM and $\delta U + \delta U^\dagger$ contributions are weighted by s.p.~wave functions that carry the $q$ dependence.
 These wave functions do not have high momentum components, hence the two contributions drop off at high $q$.
 The $q$ dependence of the $\delta U \delta U^\dagger$ contribution is entirely driven by the $\delta U$ and $\delta U^\dagger$ matrix elements and gives the full contribution to the distribution at high $q$.
+This contribution corresponds to the tail at high resolution originating with pairs in the Fermi sea being kicked to high momentum by a hard interaction and then dropping back with another interaction~\cite{Brueckner:1955zzd}.

 The high momentum tail is explained by factorization of SRG transformations when there is a separation of scales~\cite{Anderson:2010aq,Bogner:2012zm}.
 Mathematically, $\delUlam(k,q) \approx \Flo_\lambda(k) \Fhi_\lambda(q)$ for $k < \lambda \ll q$, where the labels ``hi'' and ``lo'' in the functions $\Fhi_\lambda(q)$ and $\Flo_\lambda(k)$ refer to the separation of momentum scales above and below $\lambda$.
 The low RG resolution wave function only supports momenta up to the Fermi momentum, which is generally less than $\lambda=1.5\,\fmi$ for all nuclei considered in this paper.
 Thus at high $q$, the $\delta U \delta U^\dagger$ term factorizes into a universal two-body function $\abs{\Fhi_\lambda(q)}^2$ that depends on the interaction but not the nucleus, and a low momentum nuclear matrix element independent of the interaction and $q$: